 SARS-CoV-2 creates a disease called COVID-19.
 This is a new flu this year.
 It is particularly harmful to seniors.
 From global reports it has been contained in China, and other places.
 Until we can identify (get more testing kits) and quarantine infected people this is going to spread.
 For younger healthy people this, generally, is a mild flu.
 Younger healthy people may be infected, not show any obvious symptoms AND be contagious for up to 14 days.
-Social distancing is very important.
-Some people can’t social distance, in particular, care providers that go from building to building caring for others.
+Physical distancing is very important.
+Some people can’t physically distance, in particular, care providers that go from building to building caring for others.
 It is important, especially for care providers, to wear masks and gloves, because the care providers are the vectors of infection between seniors’ buildings.

 From the BC Center of Disease Control: